 The subject element Product development provides a wider understanding of industrial pattern design and manufacturing methods for the purpose of obtaining a sustainable development and manufacturing process, including documentation of product and materials.
-The subject element focuses on material use, silhouette, proportions and research-based optimisation of fit in pattern design solutions and grading of sizes.
+The subject element focuses on material use, silhouette, proportions and optimisation of fit in pattern design solutions and grading of sizes.

-- have development-based knowledge about the practice of the industry and the subject area as well as of key applied theory and method in design, industrial pattern design and manufacturing of complex product types as well as of sustainable product solutions - should be able to understand practice and key applied theory and method within anatomy, design, industrial pattern design, manufacturing and selection of materials as well as be able to understand the industry's use of theory and method.
+- have development-based knowledge about the practice of the industry and the subject area as well as of key applied theory and method in design, industrial pattern design and manufacturing of complex product types as well as of sustainable product solutions. - should be able to understand practice and key applied theory and method within anatomy, design, industrial pattern design, manufacturing and selection of materials within advanced productiontypes.

-- be able to use methods and tools central to the subject area within design and industrial pattern design, grading and manufacturing as well as be able to use the skills related to working in the profession - be able to assess practice-based issues and list and choose sustainable solutions in relation to material use, proportions and fit based on function and aesthetics - be able to communicate practice-based issues and potential solutions to internal and external stakeholders, including documenting products and materials.
+- be able to use methods and tools central to the subject area within design and industrial pattern design, grading and manufacturing of advanced products. - be able to assess practice-based issues and list and choose sustainable solutions in relation to material use, proportions and fit based on function and aesthetics. - be able to communicate practice-based issues and potential solutions to internal and external stakeholders, including documenting products and materials.

-• be able to handle development-based situations within design, industrial pattern design and manufacturing using the latest knowledge

-- be able to be part of disciplinary and interdisciplinary cooperation using a professional approach - be able to acquire new knowledge, skills and competences in relation to product development/the industry using a structured approach
+- be able to handle development-based situations within design, industrial pattern design and manufacturing using the latest knowledge. - be able to be part of disciplinary and interdisciplinary cooperation using a professional approach. - be able to acquire new knowledge, skills and competences in relation to the profession and the green transition of the fashion and lifestyle industry using a structured approach.

 The learning objectives for the local subject element are tested at the 4th semester speciality exam or the 4th semester elective exam.
-Please see the speciality overviews and related syllabi on the Studynet and in appendix 1 for more information.
+Please see the speciality overviews and related syllabi on MyVIA and in appendix 1 for more information.